Endless Travel Plans

 2. Bring own snorkel gear: Save $15-20/person rental fees on excursions.
 Save $60-80

 4. Resist beach vendors: Polite but firm "no gracias."
-Purchases add up fast.
+Those $15 purchases add up fast.
 Save $80-120

-5. Limit excursions to 1: Saona Island sufficient—skip zip-line/ATV tours kids forget in 2 weeks.
+5. Limit excursions to 1: Saona Island is enough — skip the zip-line/ATV tours kids forget in 2 weeks.
 Save $200-400

 6. Pack reusable water bottles: Some resorts charge for bottled water in rooms.
 Save $20-40

-7. Avoid resort gift shops: Souvenirs 3-4x street prices.
+7. Avoid resort gift shops: Souvenirs are 3-4x street prices.
 Buy at airport duty-free or skip.
 Save $50-100

 Flight Savings

-1. Book flights 2-4 months ahead: Sweet spot for best prices (not too early, not too late).
+1. Book flights 2-4 months ahead: The sweet spot for best prices.
 Save $200-400

-2. Fly Tuesday/Wednesday: Mid-week flights often $100-200/person cheaper than weekends.
+2. Fly Tuesday/Wednesday: Mid-week flights often cost $100-200/person less than weekends.
 Save $400-800

 3. Accept one connection: Direct flights cost $100-150/person more.
-One stop tolerable for 4-hour trip.
+One stop is tolerable for a 4-hour trip.
 Save $400-600

-5. Pack carry-on only: Checked bag fees $70-140 round-trip for family.
-Challenge but doable.
+5. Pack carry-on only: Checked bag fees hit $70-140 round-trip for the family.
+It's a challenge but doable for a beach trip.
 Save $70-140

 Total Savings Potential